-3.8.4 Release control.

-3.8.4.1 Controls of systems protecting those spaces, which are normally manned (refer to 4.3.1), shall comply with the requirements of 3.8.4.2.

-3.8.4.2 Two separate controls shall be provided for releasing carbon dioxide into a protected space and to ensure the activation of the alarm.
+- 3.8.4 Release control. - 3.8.4.1 Controls of systems protecting those spaces, which are normally manned (refer to 4.3.1), shall comply with the requirements of 3.8.4.2. - 3.8.4.2 Two separate controls shall be provided for releasing carbon dioxide into a protected space and to ensure the activation of the alarm.
 One control shall be used for opening the valve of the piping which conveys the gas into the protected space and a second control shall be used to discharge the gas from its storage containers.
 Positive means shall be provided so that they can only be operated in that order.
 The two controls shall be located inside a release box clearly identified for the particular space.
 If the box containing the controls is to be locked, a key to the box shall be in a break-glass-type enclosure conspicuously located adjacent to the box.

-3.8.4.3 The pipe supplying gas from pilot cylinder to the pneumatic actuator of main bottles through a time-delay device shall be fitted with by-pass valve located across this time-delay device which can be used in case the device goes defective.

-3.8.4.4 In low pressure systems, release of carbon dioxide shall be manual.
+- 3.8.4.3 The pipe supplying gas from pilot cylinder to the pneumatic actuator of main bottles through a time-delay device shall be fitted with by-pass valve located across this time-delay device which can be used in case the device goes defective.
+The by-pass valve is not required when the time-delay pneumatic device is used, except for the device being an integral part of a pneumo-electric time delay module. - 3.8.4.4 In low pressure systems, release of carbon dioxide shall be manual.
 Where an automatic control system is provided to supply rated amount of carbon dioxide to protected spaces, manual regulation of gas supply shall also be provided.